hugsy/gef/docs/api.md

 quickly create their own commands.
 This page intends to summarize how to create advanced GDB commands in moments using `GEF` as a library.

-_Side note_: [Other projects](https://github.com/pwndbg/pwndbg) accuses `GEF` to
-not be easily hackable for new features.
-This documentation also aims to prove them wrong.

 A [dedicated repository](https://github.com/hugsy/gef-scripts) was born to host external scripts.
 This repo is open to all for contributions, no restrictions and the most valuable ones will be integrated into `gef.py`.